The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ![](https://lh4.googleusercontent.com/_WaKUZiDX-F8gF6oqQQsQJxujOeaeCKJoEjhrTJ76S_UdWO44HRpQY00yZC8yywtmojUOXNPajtGNzOGM_8smfeZbDhpi-Y8oH4tM_kWyKUMd02pRG5BQOKbaujqaBw59MKgmSKc=s0)

-A niche line that requires a tick within ~2 seconds after the first Transpose (sps dependent).
+A niche line that requires a tick within ~2 seconds after the first Transpose (SpS dependent).
 The second Transpose should be used after the second MP tick.
-This line is best applied when T3P would fall off before UI with 1 Xeno available.
+This line is best applied when T3P would fall off before UI with one Xeno available.
 This line is slightly lower in PPS To standard.

 ### Double Transpose into F1 with B4